SAROSH JAFRI

 INFRASTRUCTURE

-LEADERSHIP YOU CAN REACH & TRUST
+LEADERSHIP YOU CAN REACH AND TRUST

 I believe leadership means accountability, accessibility, and service.
 I will listen to residents, take responsibility for decisions, and remain accessible to every constituent.